 This document introduces features of Vivid Trace, an add-on for Atlassian JIRA.
 This document covers the following topics:

-Issues are displayed in their own lozenges, with issue type and issue key.
+Issues are displayed in individual lozenges, with issue type and issue key.

 Issue types are shown using JIRA's issue type iconography.

-Lines connecting issues indicate that the issues are directly linked to one another using JIRA's issue linking feature.
+Lines connecting issues indicate that the issues are directly related to one another either with issue links or as parent/sub-tasks.

 The current issue has a halo, indicating the location of the current issue within the larger body of work.